351 Olmsted Dr.

 As an academic library director and a researcher in public administration, I focus my research upon public administration subject areas that intersect with library science and information subjects.
 My goal in conducting research in public administration is to enhance my knowledge of the subject area related to my scholarship and professional work.
 In my research, I am exploring the intellectual structure of journal citations indexed in the Web of Science using the research method of Social Network Analysis (SNA).
 In this research, I am using SNA to analyze journal citations to better understand the concept of prestige.

-In terms of national service, I am serving as a Visiting Program Officer (VPO) for the Research Library Impact Framework Pilot Project for the Association for Research Libraries (ARL) for 2019-2021.
-In this role as VPO, I am working to facilitate research activities of various universities in North America regarding the value of academic libraries in research activities.
-It is a privilege to work with the ARL to identify relevant research questions and methodologies concerning impact of library resources and services.
+In terms of national service, I served as a Visiting Program Officer (VPO) for the Research Library Impact Framework Pilot Project for the Association for Research Libraries (ARL) for 2019-2020.
+In this role as VPO, I have worked to facilitate research activities of various universities in North America regarding the value of academic libraries in research activities.
+It was a privilege to work with the ARL to identify relevant research questions and methodologies concerning impact of library resources and services.

 I have been the business subject editor for Resources for College Libraries, published by Association for College and research Libraries (ACRL) Choice Magazine since January 2005.
 In this role, I am responsible for the creation and revision of the business subject taxonomy, and the selection or approval of all items within the business subject area, which currently includes approximately 2,500 books and electronic resources.